Skip to main content

 Traditional foods handling

-Traditional foods like black pudding (blood pudding) require proper handling and cooking.
-These are generally safe when purchased from established butchers and restaurants.
+Traditional foods such as black pudding (blood pudding) need careful handling and cooking.
+Bought from established butchers and served in proper restaurants, they're safe to eat.

 LOW